KannonZenetism/zenetism-field-physics/field-physics/fpx/structural-recovery-and-axial-stabilization.md

 # FPX: Structural Recovery & Axial Stabilization
 *(Field Physics Expansion: Technical Addendum to Volume VI)*

-This protocol set details the advanced mechanics for **Re-Entry** — the process of recovering, stabilizing, and returning an inverted or fragmented pattern to its centropic origin within the Biospiral.
+This protocol set details the advanced mechanics for **Re-entry** — the process of recovering, stabilizing, and returning an inverted or fragmented pattern to its centropic origin within the Biospiral.

 ---